 First came the breakthrough for the Stormers, then not long after a Springbok debut back in 2013.

-A bit-part figure initially, it was only last year that Kolisi nailed his spot down and with it came the captaincy.
+A bit-part figure initially, it was only in 2018 that Kolisi nailed his spot down and with it came the captaincy.

 That was one of Rassie Erasmus’ first calls when he took over as coach.
 It has proven to be his best one.

-Now, Kolisi is the first black captain of the Springboks and the man who led the Rainbow nation to their third World Cup crown in Yokohama last weekend.
+Now, Kolisi is the first black captain of the Springboks and the man who led the Rainbow nation to their third World Cup crown in Yokohama last year.

 The similarities to that iconic 1995 win, with Francois Pienaar and Nelson Mandela lifting the Webb Ellis Cup together, were hard to ignore.